DiegoLibonati/Games-APP/README.md

 1. Clone the repository
 2. Join to the correct path of the clone
-3. Use npm to install node_modules
+3. Install node_modules with yarn install
-4. Execute npm start
+4. Use yarn dev or start (depends package.json) to run the app page

 ## App instructions